-Below is a brief definition of each of the criteria and an overview of how they can be tested for.
+Below is a brief definition of each of the criteria and an overview of how they can be determined.

 Dynamic range, R2 coefficient and PCR efficiency:

 Amplification Efficiency for Real-time PCR: The rate of amplification that leads to a theoretical slope of –3.32 with an efficiency of 100% in each cycle.
 The PCR efficiency is calculated by determining the slope of a standard curve for the target analyte.
 The standard curve can be obtained by making a serial dilution of a known amount of target analyte.
 The efficiency of the reaction can be calculated by the following equation.